jcorrell35/vault-web/content/Programming/Creating a Github Site with Hugo.md

 hugo server --buildDrafts
 ```

+> [!note]
-> **NOTE:** *I used the option --buildDrafts to build all blog posts no matter what the status of the draft property is in the file.*
+> I used the option --buildDrafts to build all blog posts no matter what the status of the draft property is in the file.*

 Also, you can set the draft property to true so your post isn't live until you change the value.
 ```yaml=